• Skip to primary navigation

 added the diced tofu, soy sauce mixture, water-cornstarch mixture, shredded cabbage and beaten eggs into the pot

-Season with salt then transfer to a serving bowl and serve immediately:
+Season with salt then pour to a serving bowl and serve immediately:

 a bowl of delicious Filipino hot soup